District of Columbia

 Papers shall be on on-going research, completed projects, or applied activities within the fields represented by the member societies of DCCEAS.
 Research proposals or theoretical constructs are not appropriate for this competition.
 Papers must be written in English solely by individual students.

-The format of the paper will include the following:
+The format of the paper will include the following topics:

-a.
-A brief abstract (about 100 words) of the research project
+1. A brief abstract (about 100 words) of the research project,

-b.
-Discussion of the research issue to be addressed
+2. Discussion of the research issue to be addressed,

-c.
-Method of study, including resources used and a timeline of the project
+3. Method of study, including resources used and a timeline of the project,

 ENTRY PACKAGE

-1. An entry form or letter completed and signed by the student and a Faculty Advisor;
+Part 1.
+An entry form or letter completed and signed by the student and faculty advisor, Department Chairman and Dean.

-The two copies of each paper and accompanying entry form or letter shall be submitted electronically by a Faculty Advisor, Department Chair, or Dean, to a participating member society (if known) or directly to Robert E. Efimba, Sc.D., P.E., Chair of the Education Committee of the DCCEAS.
-Students should visit www.dcceas.org , send email to Dr Robert E. Efimba, P.E., at elangwefim@msn.com or education@dcceas.org , or call 202-806-6574 if they need assistance or have additional questions regarding the process.
+The two copies of each paper and accompanying entry form or letter shall be submitted by a Faculty Advisor, Department Chair, or Dean to a participating member society (if known) or directly to Chairman of the Education Committee at the DCCEAS.
+Students should visit www.dcceas.org, send email to education@dcceas.org, and or contact the Education Committee Chairman if they need assistance or have additional questions regarding the submission process.

 All DCCEAS finalists will be commended at the annual Engineers Week Awards Banquet in February, but DCCEAS cash awards will be given only to the first place winner in each category.